gocardless/activerecord-safer_migrations/README.md

 ## ActiveRecord safer migration helpers

-*Note: this library only supports PostgreSQL.
+*Note: this library only supports PostgreSQL 9.3+.
 If you're interested in adding support for other databases, we're open to pull requests!*

 Postgres holds ACCESS EXCLUSIVE locks for [almost all][pg-alter-table] DDL operations.
 ACCESS EXCLUSIVE locks conflict with all other table-level locks,